-Unless there is no virgin coconut oil being packaged in glass, but since there is, why choose plastic?
+Unless there is no virgin coconut oil being packaged in glass, but since there is, why plastic?

 Another thing worth mentioning is, you might come across a few brands storing virgin coconut oil in amber glass jar or bottle to keep out light and heat.
 It's not necessary actually since coconut oil has so much saturated fats that make it very stable under normal circumstances.

 So, go ahead and pick one that uses a clear glass container to hold it if that virgin coconut oil best meets your needs and suits your palate.

 Unless you get a chance to smell before you buy, you'll have to purchase virgin coconut oil one after another until you get the right odor for your nose.

-When you sniff it should give you a distinctive coconut aroma, which is an innate quality of the oil.
+When you take a whiff it should give you a distinctive coconut aroma, which is an innate quality of the oil.

 If you're like me, you would definitely settle down to the one that has a thicker coconut fragrance.
 And it should smell like fresh coconut and not roasted coconut.
 The more it smells like fresh coconut, the more phytonutrients it carries and of course, greater benefits for your health.
 (This virgin coconut oil is best for fighting flu.)